 Medicare Advantage – is a type of Medicare health plan offered by a private company that contracts with Medicare to provide you with all your Part A and Part B benefits.
 People with ESRD are not eligible to apply for these plans, but some may already be enrolled in a Medicare Advantage plan before starting dialysis or needing a transplant.

-helps pay medical costs for people with low income and little savings.
-Medicaid can pay your Medicare premiums, deductibles, coinsurance and some costs Medicare doesn't cover.
+Medicaid helps pay medical costs for people with low income and little savings.
+Medicaid can pay your Medicare premiums, deductibles, coinsurance and some costs Medicare doesn't cover

 Out of Network: Healthcare providers, practices, hospitals, etc. that are not as well covered by your insurance plan.
 It is cheaper to choose in-network providers instead of out-of-network providers.
 To find a list of in-network providers contact your health insurance plan.

-Out of pocket maximum: The must you’ll have to pay during a period (usually a year). once you reach the out of pocket maximum your plan pay 100% of covered services.
+Out of pocket maximum: The most you’ll have to pay during a period (usually a year).
+Once you reach the out of pocket maximum your plan pay 100% of covered services.

 Premium: Amount to be paid monthly or quarterly to keep the health insurance plan active.